Tampa Museum presents its exhibition schedule

 Frank Stella (American, b.
 1936) created the series Illustrations After El Lissitzky’s Had Gadya (1984) after seeing artist El Lissitzky’s artwork at the Tel Aviv Museum of Art.
 Between 1917 and 1919, Lissitzky (Russian, 1890-1941) completed imagery for a children’s book of “Had Gadya,” an allegorical song sung at the close of the Passover Seder.
 Lissitzky’s modernist interpretation of the traditional song highlighted the influence of the Russian avant-garde in his work, as he depicted characters and scenes in “Had Gadya” with abstract forms and interlocking geometric shapes.
 Inspired by Lissitzky’s “Had Gadya,” Stella produced a suite of prints corresponding to the artist’s imagery.
 Rather than re-interpret the song, Stella responded to Lissitzky’s abstractions with his own signature vibrant palette and curvilinear gestures.
 The exhibition Frank Stella: Illustrations After El Lissitzky’s Had Gadya will feature Stella’s complete portfolio of twelve prints, each unique in technique and color.

-Frank Stella: What You See On view April 2 through Aug.
-2
+Frank Stella: What You See On view April 2 through Aug.t 2, 2020

 In conjunction with Illustrations after El Lissitzky’s Had Gadya, the Tampa Museum of Art is organizing Frank Stella: What You See, a pendant exhibition featuring works by Frank Stella in regional collections, including the Tampa Museum of Art’s permanent collection.
 The exhibition is inspired by Stella’s quote “What you see is what you see,” the artist’s famed description of his art as noted in a 1964 interview.
 The intimate selection of works will provide an overview of Stella’s oeuvre from his exploration of minimal forms in the 1960s and 1970s, to the creation of lyrical multi-media compositions in the late 1990s.
 Frank Stella: What You See will present a snapshot view of one of today’s most influential living artists.